 The City of Bessemer (The City) was issued by the Alabama Department of Environmental Management (ADEM) a Municipal Storm Sewer System (MS4) Phase 1 Permit No. ALS000022 on November 30, 2017.
 The permit took effect on December 1, 2017 and replaced the previous jointed-municipals Permit No. ALS000001.

 The City’s SWMP is included here for public viewing and comments.
 All comments should be directed to Freddie Freeman, Storm Water Specialist for the City.
-A hard copy of the Appendices may be viewed by visiting City the Building and Inspections Department in City Hall.
-Click Here for notice
+A hard copy of the Appendices may be viewed by visiting the Building and Inspections Department in City Hall.
+Click here to view SWMP

 What is Stormwater?